jelkotron/strjectories/README.md

 ## Trouble Shooting

-As Strjectories is still in early development.
-It is possible for the user to render the tool unusable, especially on systems with little resources.
+Strjectories is still in early development.
 This section outlines recommendations to avoid problems and methods to fix some known issues.

 ### Bash Scripts for Debian based systems
 The included bash scripts are suitable for different Debian based environments.
 As they are designed for use within a desktop environment, they require starting a terminal.
 Debians <i>x-terminal-emulator</i> links to the desktop environment's default terminal application.
 Terminal applications not necessarily share the same syntax, which is why there is an exception for Raspian OS in the scripts to use <i>lxterminal</i> directly.
 As of now, the scripts have been tested on Ubuntu Mate and Raspbian OS.